 Or how about pickling vegetables for later!

-So imagine what happens if you add it to a pan full of delicious smelling boiling beef and potatoes.
+So imagine what happens if you add it to a pan full of deliciously fragrant boiling ginger beef stew and potatoes.
 The zingy ginger will keep the stew fresh and light.
 And because we are not adding any cream afterwards this is by far one of my favorite summer stews!

 Then also check out my hot beef rendang!

 Easy Ginger Beef Stew with Cardamom Recipe